varabyte/kobweb/README.md

 Next, layout widgets like `Box`, `Column`, and `Row` can get you up and running quickly with rich, complex layouts before ever having to understand what a "flex layout" is.

-Meanwhile, using `ComponentStyle` can help you break your CSS up into smaller, more manageable pieces that live close to the code that actually uses them, allowing your project to avoid a giant, monolithic CSS file.
+Meanwhile, using `CssStyle` can help you break your CSS up into smaller, more manageable pieces that live close to the code that actually uses them, allowing your project to avoid a giant, monolithic CSS file.
 (Such giant CSS files are one of the reasons CSS has an intimidating reputation).